Loess Is More

 Soil is to the old Grand Prairie of east central Illinois what crude oil is to OPEC.
 The uncountable tons of pulverized Canada imported by the glaciers is the glaciers’ legacy to Illinois farmers.
 But while the glaciers made dirt, it was grass that turned it into soil.
 Plants added remnants rich in organic carbon and nitrogen to the topmost layers of soil, plus microbes that facilitate the cycle of growth and decay by which nutrients are put into forms usable by plants.

 The following is taken from the draft of my never-published guide to Illinois history and culture.
 (See Publications for more about that project.)
-Sharp-eyed readers will recognize phrases from my earlier treatments of the topic; I see no merit in saying it differently unless it is also said better.
+Sharp-eyed readers will recognize phrases from my earlier treatments of the topic; I see no merit in saying something differently unless it is also said better.

 In all but a few corners of the Grand Prairie, rubble left behind the glaciers was subsequently buried by loess (“luss”).
 Loess is a German word that is rendered more picturesque (and pronounceable) as “rock flour.”
 A mixture of clays and fine particles of quartz, feldspar, mica and other minerals known as Peoria Silt, this loess was laid down beginning about 22,000 years ago by meltwater.
 Great piles of it accumulated along the floodplains of the Illinois River valley to the west.
 As fine as talcum powder, the mineral-rich silts were as vulnerable to winds as a farmer is to a tornado.
 Easterly winds picked up the dust and blew it downwind.